pauluskelvinwiranata/pauluskelvinwiranata.github.io/content/portfolios/dss-maut.md

 ### Key Features

-The dynamic web-based Decision Support System application using the **Multi Attribute Utility Theory (MAUT)** method offers various features designed to facilitate the decision-making process.
-These features are divided into two main categories: **Admin** and **User**.
+The dynamic web-based Decision Support System application using the Multi Attribute Utility Theory (MAUT) method offers various features designed to facilitate the decision-making process.
+These features are divided into two main categories :

-### Admin Features
+**Admin Features**

 - Allows administrators to access the system with secure credentials.
 - Manage the criteria used in the decision-making process.